Kount/kount.github.io/index.md

 layout: page
 width: expand
 hero:
-    title: How can we help you?
+    title: How can we help you??
-    subtitle: Search or browse in depth articles and videos for Kount API and Platform Integrations
+    subtitle: Search or browse in depth articles and videos about the Kount API and Platform Integrations.
     image: kountdocsheroimagebranded.svg
     search: true
 ---